Transaction_Attributes_Extended Table¶

 Important

-To add the Transaction_Attributes_Extended table
+To add the Transaction Attributes Extended table

-Name the table “Transaction_Attributes_Extended”.
+Name the table “Transaction_Attributes_Extended” (with underscores).

 Click Save.